 Federal grant dollars to State Government: In FY 2012 Maryland state agencies received $9.1 billion in federal grant dollars as 473 separate grant programs.

-Audit Findings: GGO has helps Maryland agencies, including local governments and higher education insitutition in reducing their federal grants audit findings.
+Audit Findings: GGO has helped Maryland agencies, including local governments and higher education insitutitions, reduce their federal grants audit findings.
 We are pleased to report that Maryland is among the top three states in best managing federal finds and we will continue our training with state agencies, their subrecipients and universities to remain so, or better.
 The GGO recently released a report on this subject.